-Within our personal development curriculum at Colmers Farm, one of the vehicles that we use to explore and teach equality is the No Outsiders scheme.
-These lessons cover the protected characteristics within the Equalities Act 2010.
+Within our personal development curriculum at Colmers, one of the vehicles that we use to explore and teach equality is the No Outsiders scheme.
+These lessons are blocked in each year group and cover the protected characteristics within the Equalities Act 2010.
 Each week there is a No Outsiders assembly which allows the exploration of on an equalities story in the news.